jerhadf/evi-evals/README.md

 - ✅ Add detailed reasoning/explanation UI component for the satisfaction score using structured outputs from the LLM.
 - ✅ Use the Vercel AI SDK to pass the full transcript to an LLM (claude-3-5-sonnet) and compute a satisfaction score, implement this as an efficient API route.
 This should be completed right after the transcript is fetched - right after it's fetched, get a satisfaction score (along with the reasoning for this score, 1-4 sentences).
 This score should prioritize the User's messages, and focus on their language AND their emotional expressions, especially toward the end of the call.
 It should try to figure out: are they satisfied?
 Why or why not?
 Use structured outputs with a Zod schema that has a score from 1 to 5 with clear descriptions for each score level.
 - ✅ Simplify **the** Success Criteria box so it's a bit smaller, just has a title of "What is success for this chat?", and the box just says in fairly simple natural language in a sample - describe the AI's task/goals and what constitutes success for this chat.
-- ⚪ Improve the UI polish and design to make it pretty, improve the loading states to be a bit more transparent.
+- ✅ Improve the UI polish and design to make it pretty, improve the loading states to be a bit more transparent.

-Use the next.js app router pattern to add these as appropriate API routes for the prototype.
-Use good design patterns that will look good and be efficient and effective.

-Use the vercel AI SDK for all interaction with LLMs - https://sdk.vercel.ai/docs/introduction.
-AI SDK standardises structured object generation across model providers with the generateObject and streamObject functions.
-You can use both functions with different output strategies, e.g. array, object, or no-schema, and with different generation modes, e.g. auto, tool, or json.
-You can use Zod schemas, Valibot, or JSON schemas to specify the shape of the data that you want.
-Use this for structured outputs with Zod schemas.

 ### Task completion evaluation details